bsdpot/potluck/mariadb/README.md

 Back on the the first server, run `/root/bin/configure-mariadb-slave.sh` with the parameters for second server, replication user and pass, binlog name and position.

-You can use a loadbalancing/failover TCP proxy to make use of this.
+You can use a loadbalancing/failover TCP proxy such as the `haproxy-sql` pot image to make use of this.
+Make sure to set the GALERAHOST parameter to the IP of the loadbalancer well in advance.